ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/device_mapping.md

 ## Device mapping

 If you are using an Arm device from the CMSIS v5 pack, you need to switch the device selection to one of the supported devices in the new Cortex_DFP pack.
-The following table shows the available mappings.
+The following table shows the available mappings:

 | CMSIS v5                                                   | CMSIS-DFP |
 |------------------------------------------------------------|-----------|